ameertaweel/nix-wrapper-modules/CONTRIBUTING.md

 If you are not able to provide both, default to `wlib.types.file` unless it is `JSON` or something else which does not append nicely, but do try to provide both options.

-When you provide a `wlib.types.file` option, you should try to name it as close to the filename as possible, if that makes sense.
+When you provide a `wlib.types.file` option, you should name it the actual filename, especially if there are multiple, but `configFile` is also OK.

 Example: